gpayments/gp-3ds-requestor-demo/README.md

 ## Release notes

+### Version 2.2 (compatible with ActiveServer v2.0.4)
+* Added 3DS1 sample code and BRW test pages (SaaS clients only)
+* Added a new callback event, 3DSMethodHasError, to the backend demo code
+* Added a new field, forceMessageVersion, to the sample code and the BRW Test Options page
+* Added a new set of fields for Merchant Override to the sample code and the BRW Test Options page

 ### Version 2.1 (compatible with ActiveServer v2.0.1)
 * Added sample code for the challenge page time out scenario
 * Bug fix for dotnet requestor code related to non-javascript support